octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

 Local edit says, "Local!"

+Odd, I was supposed to get an upstream banner, but I didn't.

+Let's try again.